CraftLight-Network/Wrench/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 **Reason for feature**
 Why should this feature be added?

+**If this then that**
+Ideas on what the command does.
+Example: If user does command ]hello, bot embeds "hello" in a random color.

 **Concepts (Optional)**
 What do you think people will do with this?

-What do you think the command will do in use?
+What do you think the command will do?

 **Additional information**
 Add any other context or screenshots about the feature request here.